US sets coronavirus infection record; deaths near 224,000

 French authorities said the country had recorded over 1 million confirmed coronavirus cases since the start of the pandemic, becoming the second country in Western Europe after Spain to reach that number.

-The head of the World Health Organisation warned that countries in the Northern Hemisphere are at a “critical juncture” as cases and deaths continue to rise.
+The head of the World Health Organization warned that countries in the Northern Hemisphere are at a critical juncture as cases and deaths continue to rise.

+”The next few months are going to be very tough and some countries are on a dangerous track,” said WHO director-general Tedros Adhanom Ghebreyesus at a press briefing on Friday.